bublcloud/ebpffirewall/README.md

 # Bubl ebpf firewall

 **Warning!** This is a work in progress and not recomended for producion use.

-Example to create a data driven firewall.
+xample to create a data driven firewall.

 ## thanks
 Thanks for the great work of: